-York-Adams sends 24 teams to District 3 tourney
+York-Adams sends 24 to District 3 tourney

 GameTimePA reporters Teddy Feinberg and Jim Seip discuss potential District 3 basketball title teams from the YAIAA.
 Jim Seip, GameTimePA.com